 Click Advanced Filter to filter the rules by category, such as Account Policies.

 - Click Add Selection To Profile to move the selected rules to the Selected Rules section.
-You can click Remove Selection From Profile to remove any rules you have added.

 - Click Create to create the new custom profile.

 You can also modify some rule values within your custom profile.
 If a rule value is customizable, a value of true displays in the Can Customize column along with the default value for the rule in the Default Values column.

 Customize a rule value

 - Select the rule and click Modify Rule Value.